Jack Kid Berg: Biography

-Judah Bergman was born in Romford Street near Cable Street, St George in the East, Stepney.
-His father Judah Senior, who found work as a tailor in America, and his mother Mildred immigrated from Odessa.
-His siblings included Wolf, changed to Willie, Rebecca and Sarah.
-He was apprenticed as a lather boy in a barber's shop, and began his boxing career at the Premierland, Back Church Lane, when he was 14.
-Jewish Berg boxed with a Star of David on his trunks.
+Judah Bergman was born in Romford Street, near Cable Street, in St George in the East, Stepney, London, to a Jewish immigrant family from Odessa.
+His father, Judah Bergman Sr., worked as a tailor, and his mother was Mildred Bergman.
+His siblings included Wolf, later known as Willie, Rebecca, and Sarah.
+Berg was apprenticed as a lather boy in a barber's shop before taking up boxing.
+He began his professional career at Premierland in Back Church Lane at the age of 14.
+He boxed wearing a Star of David on his trunks and above his name embroidered on his mauve dressing gown, reflecting his Jewish East End background.

-The book The Whitechapel Windmill covers the handsome boxer's rise in the boxing world as well as his flamboyant out-of-the-ring life, which is said to have included an affair with Mae West and a long-lasting friendship with fellow East Ender Jack Comer, the colourful (and also Jewish) gangster.
+Berg later became the subject of The Whitechapel Windmill, a biography by John Harding, that covers both his boxing career and his public life outside the ring, including accounts of his association with figures such as the actress Mae West and fellow East Ender and Jewish gangster Jack Comer.

 After losing his British Lightweight crown, he lived to be the oldest British boxing champion.
 Berg died in London on 22 April 1991.

 He is commemorated by a blue plaque on Noble Court, Cable Street, close to the place where he was born.
 Stepney Historical Trust presented the plaque at a ceremony attended by the Chief Rabbi, the Bishop of Stepney Richard Chartres, Professor Bill Fishman, Councillor Albert lilley and the Retired Boxers Federation.
 Later in the evening the Trust held a Charity Ball to raise funds for the Retired Boxers Federation attended by Mr Cox, Chairman of the Boxing Association and also the local Arbour Youth and Repton Boxing Clubs Boys.
 Over £1000 was raised for the Retired Boxing charity.